marbl/canu/documentation/source/parameter-reference.rst

   Must be no smaller than minOverlapLength.

-  If set high enough, the gatekeeper module will claim there are errors in the input reads, as too many of the input reads have been discarded.
+  [In Canu v1.9 and earlier] If set high enough, the gatekeeper module will claim there are errors in the input reads, as too many of the input reads have been discarded.
 As long as there is sufficient coverage, this is not a problem.
 See :ref:`stopOnReadQuality <stopOnReadQuality>` and :ref:`stopOnLowCoverage <stopOnLowCoverage>`